-To help the health and care leaders in Leeds work together on finding solutions to the city's challenges, they have identified four main priority areas of health and care on which to focus.
+To help the health and care leaders in Leeds to work better together on finding solutions to the city's challenges, they have identified four main priority areas of health and care on which to focus.

-Prevention - helping people to stay well and avoid illness and poor health.
+Prevention ("Living a healthy life to keep myself well") - helping people to stay well and avoid illness and poor health.

 Some illnesses can't be prevented but many can.
-We want to reduce avoidable illnesses caused by unhealthy lifestyles as far as possible by supporting Leeds residents to live healthier lives.
+We want to reduce avoidable illnesses caused by unhealthy lifestyles as far as possible by supporting citizens in Leeds to live healthier lives.